-(a) Copy of Partnership deed, shall be submitted along with the original deed.
+(a) A copy of Partnership deed shall be submitted along with the original deed.
 Original will be returned back to the depositor, after comparing the same with photocopy submitted to the Bank.
 A Registered partnership deed is desirable but not compulsory.

 (b) If a formal partnership deed is not made, still it is possible to open the account, on the basis of a Partnership letter, signed by all the partners along with the Account Opening Form.
 This letter must be signed by all the partners in their individual capacity and not on behalf of the firm.